 4. Improves Your Complexion

 Drinking water is great for your skin.
-It helps moisturize it, keep it soft, and removes wrinkles.
+It helps to moisturize it, keep it soft, and removes wrinkles.

 5. Maintains Regularity